Table of Contents

 See our full nutrition disclosure here.

 There you have it, I hope you enjoyed this Mujadara lebanese style recipe.
 Now, I’d love to hear from you!
-If you try this easy Lebanese recipe for mujadara, please leave a comment and let me know how it turned out.
+If you try this easy recipe for mujadara, please leave a comment and let me know how it turned out.
 Your feedback helps me and other readers too!